klandestino/cursorial/readme.md

 ### Version 1.1

-* Create a indicator for unsaved blocks.
+* Create an indicator for unsaved blocks.
+* Let the textareas use TinyMCE